0xffchain/multisig-contract/README.md

 - [x] Choose a scheme to use
 - [x] Signers data validation
 - [x] Signers signature validation

+#### Update 1.0

+[Commit: 2d2ef00](https://github.com/0xffchain/multisig-contract/commit/2d2ef00c2416a2ba75ea6a62f581fae905649230) Changed the call method to require all calls are successful.
+This makes sure that calls to update are always valid.

 ### [TM Q1] What are we working on?